 Note: Per WAC 182-12-262, you are required to notify the UW of changes in dependent eligibility within 60 days of the date in which your dependent is no longer eligible.

-At its July 2013 meeting, the PEBB approved the following changes to state employees' medical plan monthly premiums and cost-sharing in 2014.
-All changes take effect January 1, 2014.*
+At its July 2014 meeting, the PEBB approved changes to state employees' medical plan monthly premiums and cost-sharing in 2015.
+All changes take effect January 1, 2015.

-Note: The newsletter will be mailed to your home this fall.
+More details will become available on PEBB's website www.hca.wa.gov/pebb/ and in PEBB's For Your Benefit newsletter, which will be mailed to PEBB member homes in mid-October.
 To ensure you receive it, please review your profile in Employee Self Service (ESS) at http://www.uw.edu/ess and make any updates or changes before mid-September.

 Review your current enrollment in one of two ways: